Executive Orders Relating to Indian Reservations from 1855 to 1912

 Kappler’s Indian Affairs: Laws and Treaties

-This compilation has federal Indian laws from 1871-1970, including Executive Orders.
-It is available in print at the Law Library and on HeinOnline (available on campus and remotely with ASURITE).
+This compilation has federal Indian laws from 1871-1970, including executive orders.
+It is available online from the Oklahoma State University Library, in print at the Law Library, and on HeinOnline (available on campus and remotely with ASURITE).

 The American Presidency Project

-This free resource includes Presidential documents issued by all presidents, from Washington to Trump.
+This free resource includes presidential documents issued by all presidents, beginning with George Washington.

 History of the Bureau of Indian Affairs